Living TV Group: Bravo 2

-Bravo 2, formerly called Player, launched on 2 March 2006.
-It originally replaced the Player late night slot on Challenge.
-On 28 September 2006, Player relaunched as Bravo 2 and became a sister channel of Bravo.
-The channel's content consists of gambling and sports programmes.
-Recently, as Player, Bravo 2 added exclusive coverage of the FIA GT Championship to its portfolio of sports events.
-The channel also carried a limited amount of Serie A matches.
+Bravo 2 launched on 2 March 2006 as Player, a sister channel to Bravo that was a spin-off of the "Player" late-night block that aired on Challenge.
+On 28 September 2006, Player relaunched as Bravo 2 to strengthen its on its parent channel.
+Much of its content consisted of gambling and sports programmes.
+As Player, Bravo 2 added exclusive coverage of the FIA GT Championship to its portfolio of sports events.
+The channel also carried a limited number of Serie A matches.
 The channel closed on 1 January 2011.